Can a headstand be pain-free?

-Disclaimer 2: While our body’s anatomy plays a role on how easily we will learn to headstand it is only one of many parameters.
+Disclaimer 2: While our body’s anatomy plays a role in how easily we will learn to headstand it is only one of many parameters.
 To no extent should it be a reason to give up on learning.
-One of the benefits of inversions is that they give us the opportunity to discover our body.
+One of the benefits of inversions is that they give us the opportunity to discover our bodies.
 Whatever patterns we have are amplified when upside down.
 Use that opportunity to develop your practice and relationship with your body.

 When one or both feet touch the wall, the base of support becomes bigger.